What to Pack for Your Churchill Summer Adventure

 - Lightweight, breathable, waterproof rain gear

 —You will need both a rain jacket with a hood and rain pants.
-It is extremely important that rain gear is fully waterproof, not just water repellent.
+It is extremely important your rain gear be fully waterproof, not just water-repellent.
 Waterproof shells that can be layered over fleece, should temperatures be chilly, are ideal.
 Flimsy, plastic raingear is easily torn, rendering it useless for the remainder of the adventure, so we recommend you avoid these items when possible.
 Your raingear may be your most useful pieces of clothing.

 - Sturdy, waterproof hiking boots or walking shoes

 —Again, make sure your boots/shoes are completely waterproof, not just water resistant.
 They should also have good tread so you do not slip during walks if there is inclement weather.
 Your boots/shoes should also be broken in to prevent blisters.

 - Warm sweater or fleece

 - Warm jacket